 You can document this in a variety of ways.
 You can focus on women representing the concept of a ‘girl boss’.
 You can photograph women working, doing sports, balancing family life, wearing bold clothes, or standing up for their rights.

 TIP: You don’t necessarily have to take staged photos for this concept.
 You can treat it like a documentary where you follow women as they work.
-This way, you’ll get more authentic images.
+You’ll get more authentic images this way.

 17. Bold Self-Expression